ibm-cloud-docs/cephaas/access-openshift-console.md

 Use Fusion as a Service for deployment-level and quota-related tasks, such as the following actions:

-- Reviewing deployment capacity.
+- Reviewing and managing deployments.
 - Viewing clusters that are associated with the deployment.
-- Enabling Fusion services for a cluster.
+- Enabling Fusion services for clusters.
 - Reviewing and updating cluster storage quotas.
 - Reviewing cluster warnings, alerts, and storage status.
-- Managing deployment-level settings.

 ### What OpenShift manages
 {: #openshift-responsibilities}

 Use the OpenShift console for cluster-level and workload-level tasks, such as the following actions:

-- Working with applications and workloads in the cluster.
-- Continuing storage-related tasks inside the cluster environment.
-- Managing resources that are handled in OpenShift.
+- Creating clusters.
-- Performing cluster-level operations and configurations.
+- Performing cluster-level compute configurations.

 ## When to use the OpenShift console
 {: #console-use-cases}